Ye-eun-Shin/Ye-eun-Shin.github.io/_posts/2025-09-30-music-paper1.md

 - However, Clotho contains multiple captions for a single WAV audio file. => **One-to-many mapping**??🤔
 - Interestingly, AudioCaps includes video samples.
 Plus, each video sample has information for audio classification, video captioning, and audio captioning.

-When training the model, the standard of selecting the best checkpoint is “$R^{sum}$”, which sums the scores of text-to-audio (t2a) and audio-to-text (a2t) retrieval.
+When training the model, the standard of selecting the best checkpoint is “$ R^{sum} $”, which sums the scores of text-to-audio (t2a) and audio-to-text (a2t) retrieval.

 ### 🤓The part to study
 - Momentum Contrast (MoCo)